Master of Public Policy

 Related Schools & Departments

-Julia found two courses particularly helpful during a fellowship in Boston Mayor’s Office of Recovery Services: Geographic Information Systems for Urban and Regional Policy and Strategizing Public Policy
+Julia found two courses particularly helpful while preparing for her career: "Geographic Information Systems for Urban and Regional Policy" and "Strategizing Public Policy."

 “I feel confident that having an advanced degree with so much experiential learning built in will open the door for a career in public service.”

 Charles T. Wallace-Thomas IV

 - Charles took "Sustainable Renewable Energy Development in the Global South" with Professor Shalanda Baker, which pushed him to further question systems as they exist, no matter their entrenched in society.

 - He did community service as part of the Ujima Global Leaders Program through the John D. O’Bryant African American Institute.
 He worked on the Timebank team, helping give back to local communities.

 - Charles split his time for his first co-op between the Center for Economic Democracy and the Boston Ujima Project, where he analyzed studies on community needs, including infrastructure and childcare.